World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 Throw the rest away.

-Eyes full of size, I forgive the Americans their faith:
+I forgive Americans their faith:

 Be what they want.